tarwn/lessthandot-hugo/blogs/content/posts/2012-09-05-calculating-week-to-date-values.md

 </p>

 <p class="MsoNormal">
   <span style="font-family: verdana,geneva;">With all of the ground work done in the date table, this expression ends up to be pretty easy!
-It’s simply calculating the SUM of [SalesAmount] over a filtered set of DATESBETWEEN() our predefined start date and the end date selected on a report.
+It's simply calculating the SUM of [SalesAmount] over a filtered set of DATESBETWEEN() our predefined start date and the end date selected on a report.
 Note that in order for this to work, the LASTDATE() function will need to be used.
 The DATESBETWEEN() function expects a date value, not a column.
 With this calculation created, I can browse the model in Excel and see that it is correctly calculating values.</span>
 </p>

 <p class="MsoNormal">